 Maple floor grading (or any lumber for that matter!) describes the variations of minerals and grain in the hardwood.
 Naturally, milled wood will show variations in the form of darker grains, knots, etc. Since we can’t control the nature of the wood, grading rules were defined to help us sort the natural output.
 That’s about it, really!
 The grading rules refer to the natural character variations.

 Third and Better

 The different grades will all perform the same as far as strength, but the existence of mineral variations can have an affect on the maple wood moisture content.
-Maple grades such as 2nd grade or 3rd grade will have more variations that allow the wood to hold more moisture inside.
-Thus, high moisture-content levels will lead to more flux in your gym floor boards that in-turn lead to shorter periods between refinishing.
-2nd and 3rd grade maple flooring can be maintained, gyms use these grades all the time.
+Maple grades such as 2nd grade or 3rd grade have more variationswhich hold more moisture inside.
+Thus, high moisture-content levels will lead to shorter periods between refinishing.
+Fortunately, 2nd and 3rd grade maple flooring can be maintained, gyms use these grades all the time.

 QHF is simply saying that over time maple flooring with high moisture content will flux and cause peeling in the gym finish.
 This is not safe for your athletes and facility maintenance crews should keep a watchful eye for peeling areas.

 The MFMA grading rules simply measure character variations; how the wood looks.
 In a previous article we’ve discussed court layout design.
 The maple floor grade option you choose can influence this over all court aesthetic.